chquek/Airflow-UI/README.md

 ## Sample envfile

-Source this file.
+Amend and source the envfile.
 Docker-compose will use these variables

 ```
 # Tested on 2.5.3 and 2.6.2